Sales Tax Calculator

 Step-by-Step Method

-3. Divide the tax-inclusive amount by that result.
+3. Divide the total amount by that number.

 Common Sales Tax Use Cases